-- 10.1.4.1 To prepare and approve comprehensive block plan prior to development approval for sites within secondary plan areas, intensification areas, redevelopment areas or for sites: - a) that are generally larger than one hectare; - b) that contain multiple buildings, parcels and/or landowners involved in the development proposal; - c) that contain more than one land use designation, applying to the development parcel(s); - d) that are bounded by major streets or open space features; - e) where gradations in building height and density are required within the development parcels; and - f) where density transfers are proposed within the development parcels. - That a comprehensive block plan shall be prepared, in cooperation landowners, to provide detailed guidance regarding the pattern, nature and phasing of development and to address, among other things, the following: - a) the density targets identified in Sections 2.5 and 2.6; - b) protection and enhancement of natural heritage and hydrologic features; - c) protection of cultural heritage resources; - d) the proposed layout of streets, lanes and development blocks; - e) the proposed system of movement on streets including pedestrian, cycling and transit routes and transit; - f) the location of required parks and open space and public schools and other community infrastructure; - g) the appropriate mix of land uses; - h) the distribution of height and density having regard for: - i. the transition between areas of different intensities and uses; and - ii. relationships between building, streets and open spaces; - the location of publicly accessible walkways and vehicular access driveways, including mid-block connectors and potential surface parking areas; - j) the identification of existing landmarks or locations for new landmarks and any special requirements for building orientation architectural features and public art;
+- 9.1.3.1 To require development proponents to prepare a comprehensive block plan prior to development approval for sites within secondary plan areas, intensification areas, or other areas, as deemed appropriate that shall provide detailed guidance regarding the pattern, nature and phasing of development on sites: - a) that are generally larger than one hectare; - b) contain multiple buildings, parcels and/or landowners involved in the development proposal; - c) contain more than one land use designation, applying to the development parcel(s); - d) are bounded by major streets or open space features; - e) contain graduations in building height within the development parcels; - f) where density transfers are proposed within the development parcels. - 9.1.3.2 That the comprehensive block plan to be prepared by proponents of development and approved by Council prior to development approval for development sites that meet the criteria identified in Section 9.1.3.1 address, among other things, the following: - a) protection and enhancement of natural features; - b) protection of natural and cultural heritage features, including built cultural heritage and archaeological resources; - c) the proposed layout of streets, lanes and development blocks; - d) the proposed system of movement on streets including transit, pedestrian and bicycle routes; - e) specific urban design issues that will be addressed in implementing plan(s) of subdivision, zoning standards and site plan approvals, based on any urban design objectives and guidelines that have been prepared for the area; - f) the proposed pattern and scale of land use including the distribution of residential and non-residential gross floor area, density and height, and an appropriate mix of uses in 'Mixed Use' areas; - g) a massing study showing the relationship of the proposed buildings to existing or known planned developments on adjacent lands; - h) the relationship of a specific development proposal submitted for development approval to the following: - future building footprints, surface parking areas, and public and private open space areas; - ii. pedestrian and vehicular access driveways, including mid-block connectors and potential surface parking areas; - iii. locations for underground parking and access ramps; - iv. public and private open space areas; and - v. a phasing plan for future block development; - i) the location of features such as parks and open space, publicly accessible walkways, transit stops, public art, schools, cultural heritage resources and other community facilities;

-Comprehensive block
+Comprehensive

-plans provide a
+block plans provide

-framework for
+a framework for

 development potential

-and establish guidelines to
+and establish guidelines

-direct such things as
+to direct such things

-building heights, setbacks,
+as building heights,

-public realm, open space
+setbacks, public

-and pedestrian
+realm, open space and

-connections.
+pedestrian connections.